jennvheb/paper_drift_visualization/README.md

 ```

 # dependencies
-Install all required dependencies by running:
+Install all required dependencies (using Python 3.10.14) by running:
 ```sh
 $ pip3 install -r requirements.txt
 ```